seidmengistu/Seidmengistu/README.md

 - Develop frontend and backend functionality using modern web technologies
 - Integrate tools such as **Stripe payments**
 - Build systems for **workflow automation, staff management, and inventory control**
+- Graduation project(Bsc) mobile app for salon and spa recommendations

 ### 🤖 AI Training & Model Evaluation
 - Create and review **STEM, mathematics, logic, reasoning, and coding tasks**
 - Design prompts to **evaluate, stress-test, and improve model behavior**